eastbanctech/dob-docs/docs/da-login.md

 ![o1 -screenshot](../images/dispatch-app/da-login/first-login7.png)

-Once clicking On Duty button, Inspectors see their Schedule for the week as seen below.
+Once clicking On Duty button, Inspectors will see their Schedule for the week as seen below.

 ![Resche -screenshot](../images/dispatch-app/da-login/first-login8.png)